Koohoko/Koohoko.github.io/_posts/2024-02-01-Academic-writing.md

 tags:
   - Academic writing
 toc: true
-# last_modified_at: 2024-09-01
+last_modified_at: 2024-03-06
 ---

-The Scientist's Guide to Writing by Stephen B. Heard.
+*The Scientist's Guide to Writing* by Stephen B. Heard.

 # Preface
 A good scientist has to be a professional writer.